How Much Does It Cost to Install a Supercharger? (2026 Guide)

 Tesla Superchargers Explained

-Tesla Superchargers are EV DC fast-charging stations and are not engine superchargers.
-Access is primarily for Tesla vehicles, but in the U.S. access for other brands is expanding as automakers adopt the NACS/J3400 connector; availability varies by site and vehicle.
+Tesla Superchargers are EV DC fast-charging stations, not engine superchargers.
+In the U.S., access has historically been for Tesla vehicles, but that is expanding as automakers adopt the NACS/J3400 connector.
+Availability for non-Tesla vehicles varies by site and vehicle model.

 • Quick: High-power DC charging adds substantial range fast.

-• Compatibility: Check vehicle/network support; non-Tesla access varies by region.
+• Compatibility: Check your vehicle and network; non-Tesla access varies by region.

 Aftermarket Supercharger Options